 There’s also potential for Super Cruise to evolve into a Level 3 autonomous system, which wouldn’t necessarily require constant driver attention.
 Sadly, there’s no timeline as to when that might happen.

-Tesla’s Autopilot is, by default, a level 2 system that includes autonomous cruise control and limited automated steering within clearly marked lanes.
-Tesla also sells a “Full Self-Driving Capability” option, though this isn’t fully autonomous driving.
+Tesla’s Autopilot is, by default, a Level 2 system that includes autonomous cruise control and limited automated steering within clearly marked lanes.
+Tesla also sells a “Full Self-Driving Capability” option, which costs an extra $10,000, though this isn’t fully autonomous driving.

 Instead it includes automated lane changing, automated parking, traffic and stop sign control, as well as a “summon” feature that lets you use your key or phone to navigate in and out of awkward parking spaces.